Anger Isn't the Enemy - it's Alchemy

 Anger is just information.
 It’s neutral, like all emotions.
 Anger isn’t shameful.
 It shouldn’t be repressed, ignored or rejected.

-Rejecting our anger results in passive-aggresive tendencies or guarantees an eventual inappropriate explosion or results in a projection of anger onto everyone who establishes legitimate boundaries.
+Rejecting our anger results in passive-aggresive tendencies or guarantees an eventual inappropriate explosion, or results in a projection of anger onto everyone who establishes legitimate boundaries.

 I do not encourage rageholic tactics or expressing anger without care or restraint.
 However, anger MUST be felt, allowed and encouraged to be expressed with care and safety.
 To do otherwise is damaging and dangerous.